 Sexual assault includes a number of sexual acts or attempted acts done, without consent.
 It also includes acts that don’t require touching such as indecent exposure and voyeurism.
-The full policy is available here.
+View the full policy

 What is consent?

 Consent is informed, freely given and mutually understood.
 Among other things, there is no consent if the victim is coerced, intimidated, threatened or physical force is used.
 Likewise, there is no consent if the victim is mentally or physically incapacitated or impaired (including impairment due to alcohol, drugs, sleep or unconsciousness).
-The full policy is available here.
+View the full policy

 MCTC Policy Statement